Skip to content

 3. The first rule is to stay in the game.

 Compounding requires survival.
-No edge, however real, justifies exposure to ruin.
+No opportunity, however attractive, justifies exposure to ruin.
 Position sizing, leverage, and concentration are governed first by survival, second by return.

 4. Selection is by elimination.

-Edge is not in foresight but in subtraction.
-The "best" businesses exist only after the fact, and only conditional on the path the world actually took.
-What is visible in the present is strength or fragility.
-The work is to see the present.
+Selection proceeds by eliminating fragility rather than identifying greatness.
+The "best" businesses exist only after the fact and only conditional on the path the world actually took.
+What can be observed in the present are signs of strength and fragility.

-5. Asymmetry is the only durable source of long-term edge.
+5. Asymmetry is the most durable source of long-term advantage.

 6. Patience is structural edge.